 This once proud progressive network is a mere shell of itself, doing a disservice to those who aspire to a better world.
-At the present time, there are nearly 40,000 members of the network, compared to well over 120,000 prior to 2008.
+At the present time, there are less than 40,000 donors of the Pacifica network, compared to well over 120,000 prior to 2008.
 The station in New York, the country’s largest media market, with a potential audience of 20 million, does not even have 7,000 listener donors.
-The numbers are similar at the other stations, which is scandalous for a network with its history of broadcasting progressive voices for the past 70 years.
+That number is pathetic for a station in the largest city in the U.S. with with a rich history of broadcasting progressive radio for the past 60+ years.

-Pacifica is in an existential crisis.
-Pacifica could be off the air within 8 months.
-It is quite possible that Pacifica’s studios could be sold and the staff severely downsized.
+As a result, Pacifica is in an existential crisis.
+Pacifica could be off the air within 6 months.
+It is quite possible more of Pacifica’s cherished studios, air signals and archives, could be sold and the staff severely downsized.

 The loan that will drown Pacifica

 So how will Pacifica repay the loan?
 Simple, they have indicated they are willing to sell off assets, like the KPFA and KPFK buildings, to do so.
 Why do we think this is a real possibility?
-Well, they already sold another KPFA building last year that members like you funded to house the national office, giving no money to KPFA for it, rather using it for repayment of the WBAI debt incurred through terrible fiscal mismanagement.
+Well, they already sold another KPFA building in 2019 that members like you funded to house the national office, giving no money to KPFA for it, rather using it for repayment of the WBAI debt incurred through terrible fiscal mismanagement.
+Most recently, Houston’s KPFT’s long-time studio building was sold and a large portion of the proceeds of that sale went to pay for that very same New York WBAI incurred debt.
+KPFT is now without a home.
+The most recent proposed budget for WBAI is over $300,000 in deficit.
+The Pacifica National Board clearly continues to believe it’s OK to take from the rest of the local Pacifica station donors to bail out the failing WBAI in New York.
+Any reasonable person would have to question the motivations behind this.
 For more on the loan see this link.

 Loss of Federal Support

-The recent Pacifica audit states successful completion of audits through fiscal year ’19 will coincide with efforts to align Pacifica with the Corporation for Public Broadcasting community service grant requirements.
+A Pacifica audit stated successful completion of audits through fiscal year ’19 will coincide with efforts to align Pacifica with the Corporation for Public Broadcasting community service grant requirements.
 This is factually incorrect.
 CPB formally severed Pacifica’s grant qualification status in May of this year for failure to re-pay $137,000 in overpayments uncovered in a 2013 CPB audit, as well as other compliance violations.
 It is highly unlikely, given its history and the current CPB qualifications requirements, that Pacifica will ever see federal money again.
-Pacifica has lost about $12 million dollars in federal support during the last 7 years as a result of its failure to comply with CPB regulations.
+Pacifica has lost over $12 million dollars in federal support during the last 8 years as a result of its failure to comply with CPB regulations.
 Worse yet, Pacifica lost its ability to legally play copyrighted music over the air under the CPB blanket coverage.
 You can read more about some of Pacifica’s troubles directly from CPB’s Ombudsman and also this followup.

 Cooking the books